The Ultimate Wagyu Meatballs Recipe: Juicy, Tender, and Flavorful

 Cooking Method

-- Combine: In a large bowl, gently blend the Wagyu beef, onion, garlic, breadcrumbs, egg, and seasonings.
+- Combine: In a mixing bowl, lightly stir together Wagyu beef, chopped onion, minced garlic, breadcrumbs, egg, and your spices of choice.

 - Shape & Sear: Roll into meatballs, then sear them in a skillet until each side is lightly browned.